+secret {[0] secret-login| 5 secret-login}

+no secret {0| 5} secret-login

+(Optional) Specifies that an unencrypted (clear-text) password follows.
+The password will be encrypted for storage in the configuration using an MD5 encryption algorithm.
+Otherwise, the password is not encrypted.

+'''

+5 Specifies that an encrypted MD5 password (secret) follows.

+'''

+secret-login Text string in alphanumeric characters that is stored as the MD5-encrypted password

+entered by the user in association with the user's login ID.
+Can be up to 253 characters in length.

+Note The characters entered must conform to MD5 encryption standards.

-No password is specified.
+Command Default No password is specified.

-Username configuration
+Command Modes Username confi guration

+Line template c onfiguration

+Command History Release Modification

+Release 5.0.0 This command was introduced.

-To use this command, you must be in a user group associated with a task group that includes appropriate task IDs.
-If the user group assignment is preventing you from using a command, contact your AAA administrator for assistance.
+Usage Guidelines To use this command, you must be in a user group associated with a task group that includes appropriate tas IDs.
+If the user group assignment is preventing you from using a command, contact your AAA administrate for assistance.
 Cisco IOS XR software allows you to configure Message Digest 5 (MD5) encryption for username logins and passwords.
 MD5 encryption is a one-way hash function that makes reversal of an encrypted password impossible, providing strong encryption protection.
-Using MD5 encryption, you cannot retrieve clear-text
+Using MD5 encryption, you cannot retrieve clear-text passwords.
+Therefore, MD5 encrypted passwords cannot be used with protocols that require the clear-text password to be retrievable, such as Challenge Handshake Authentication Protocol (CHAP).
 You can specify one of two types of secure secret IDs: encrypted (5) or clear text (0).
 If you do not select either 0 or 5, the clear-text password you enter is not be encrypted.

-When an EXEC process is started on a line that has password protection, the process prompts for the secret.
+When an XR EXEC process is started on a line that has password protection, the process prompts for the secret.
 If the user enters the correct secret, the process issues the prompt.
 The user can try entering the secret thrice before the terminal returns to the idle state.

-Secrets are one-way encrypted and should be used for login actitivities that do not require a decryptable secret.
+Secrets are one-way encrypted and should be used for login activities that do not require a decryptable secre

-To verify that MD5 password encryption has been enabled, use the show running-config command.
-If the "username name secret 5" line appears in the command output, enhanced password security is enabled.
+• ID5 password encryption has been enabled, use the show running-config command.
+If the e secret 5" line appears in the command output, enhanced password security is enabled.

-The show running-config command does not display the login password in clear text when the 0 option is used to specify an unencrypted password.
+Note ing-config command does not display the login password in clear text when the 0 option fy an unencrypted password.
 See the "Examples" section.

+Task ID Task ID Operations

+aaa read, write